pedrorrivero/qrand/README.md

 This is why I am setting up to develop an easy to use, modular piece of software, capable of producing quantum random numbers from arbitrary distributions.
 To do so, I will be using mathematical processing alongside IBM's Qiskit framework.

+# Acknowledgements

+Parts of this software's source code have been borrowed from the [qRNG](https://github.com/ozanerhansha/qRNG) project, which is licensed under the [GPL v3](https://github.com/ozanerhansha/qRNG/blob/master/LICENSE) license.
+Copyright notice and state changes can be found as a docstring wherever this applies.

 ---
 (c) 2020 Pedro Rivero